mattwalker75/local_llm_framework/docs/HOW_TOs/Setup_Datastore_RAG.md

             - keyword - text matching only
             - hybrid - for semantic and keyword

-- The follwowing is an example of a configuration using all of the parameters
+- The following is an example of a configuration using all of the parameters
 ```JSON
 {
   "version": "1.0",